My Great-grandmother Sarah was the oldest daughter of Nettie Smart and Samuel Anderson Grimsley.

 Granny replied,” Gal, you know I can’t read.”

-At the mature age of 19, Sarah married Jarret Irwin, who was recently divorced, on the 8th of December in 1912.
+At the mature age of 19, Sarah married Jarret Irwin, 26, a recent divorcé, on December 8th, 1912.
 Sarah’s youngest sibling, Nettie Mae, was one year old.
 It was time for Sarah to raise her own family.
 Her first pregnancy delivered fraternal, boy-girl, twins, L.D., and M.E.
 M.E is Mary Emma.
 She lived to adulthood; L.D. did not.
 Sarah had eight more children.
 Six of them reached adulthood.

 Sarah followed Jarrett to Georgia, where he worked at the Atlantic Coast Line Railroad station in Waycross.
 The family lived there for 10 years or so.
 Sons James Carl, Leroy, and Robert were born there.

 During their time in Georgia, Sarah contracted Tuberculosis; T.B.
 By the 1920s, T.B. deaths had significantly been reduced by healthy nutrition and proper sanitary practices.
 But just like our present COVID-19 pandemic with social distancing and wearing masks, people are still contracting the virus.
-Granny was so ill that arrangements for her to visit the Lookout Mountain sanatorium in Tennessee.
+Granny was so ill that her husband arranged for her to visit the Lookout Mountain sanatorium in Tennessee.
 Jarrett planned for their children to live with other families.
 In a last-ditch effort or the size of mustard seed faith belief, Jarrett heard a famous evangelist, C.H.
-Mason, would be hosting a camp tent meeting in Waycross.
+Mason, would be hosting a camp meeting in Waycross.
 Sarah was so weak she could not walk.
 Jarrett carried her and laid a pallet on the ground for her.
 While C.H.
 Mason ministered the word of God, he noticed Sarah lying on the ground.
 He looked at her and said, “Woman, be thou healed!”
 Sarah immediately leaped from her bed and began to praise the Lord.
 She and Jarrett walked home together.
-This is a testimony that Sarah would always share that God healed her.
-My Aunt remembers taking Sarah to the doctor in the ’60s.
+She even carried their youngest child, Robert, on her hip.
+Her miraculous healing is a testimony that Sarah would always share that God healed her.
+My Aunt remembers taking Sarah to the doctor in the ’60s at Ohio Stat University Hospital.
 The physician remarked he could tell she had T.B. at some point.
 Sarah replied, “God healed me.”

 Sarah and Jarrett migrated to Ohio to leave the hostility of Jim Crow racism.
 Sarah’s first cousin, Grover Cleveland Fields, had been living in Columbus with his family since 1917.

-Not long after their arrival to the “Northern paradise free from racism,” they experienced the worst type of tragedy as parents that resulted in their two youngest sons’ death.
-Leroy, 3, and Robert, 2 years old, became violently ill.
-Their oldest son James Carl, survived the incident and told his parents; a white male neighbor gave them rice.
+Not long after their arrival to the “Northern paradise free from racism,” they experienced the worst type of tragedy as parents resulting in their two youngest sons’ deaths.
+Leroy, three, and Robert, two years old, became violently ill.
+Their oldest son, James Carl, survived the incident and told his parents; a white male neighbor gave them rice.
 Their death certificate stated the cause of death as Broncho-Pneumonia.
 The family believed the boys died from poisoning.
 Leroy and Robert died four days apart.
 Two years later, the family grew again with another son named after Jarrett, nicknamed Jerry Jr.

 Respiratory issues continued to plague the family.
-Sarah, with her daughter, Effie, had rehabilitation visits at the Franklin County Sanatorium.
+Sarah, with her baby daughter, Effie, had rehabilitation visits at the Franklin County Sanatorium.
 Sarah recovered and birthed three more children: Nettie, Michael, and Lee.
-Effie did not recover from her respiratory condition.
-The couple buried a fourth child in May 1930.
+14 month-old Effie succumbed to her respiratory illness.
+The couple buried her, a fourth child, on June 3rd, 1930.

 Sarah’s sister-mothering skills benefitted her family outside of the home, too.
 She was a domestic for private families.
 She was industrious as well.
 She and Jarrett’s home had indoor plumbing, which was a luxury in their neighborhood.
 Sarah charged ten cents per bath.
 Sarah ran the numbers.
 Before Ohio sanctioned the state-operated lottery, there was the illegal numbers racket.
 My cousin recalled accompanying Granny to the corner store to place the number orders.